Unrag

 Run the CLI with your preferences.
 For this quickstart, we'll use Drizzle as the store adapter:

-bunx unrag init --yes --store drizzle --dir lib/unrag --alias @unrag
+bunx unrag@latest init --yes --store drizzle --dir lib/unrag --alias @unrag

-Step 2: Set environment variables
+Set environment variables

-UnRAG needs two environment variables to function.
+Unrag needs two environment variables to function.
 Add them to your .env file (or however you manage secrets):

 # Your Postgres connection string